sensu/sensu-docs/content/sensu-go/6.7/web-ui/sensu-catalog.md

 **NOTE**: The SENSU RESOURCES tab lists example resource definitions that you must configure and install.
 Use the **INSTALL** button to [configure and install the integration](#configure-and-install-an-integration) directly from your browser or copy the example definitions to configure and create with [sensuctl](../../sensuctl/create-manage-resources/) or the Sensu [API](../../api/).
 {{% /notice %}}

-The **RAW** tab contains the resource definition for the integration itself.
-The raw resource definition allows you to customize the integration if needed.
-Click the `yaml` or `json` buttons to select the format for the integration definition.

 ## Configure and install an integration